Somewhere along the way, wildlife photography became more than a hobby.

-Ready to go down the rabbit hole?
-Here are three places to start:
+Ready to explore?
+Here are two places to start:

-If you’re into travel, photography, or living vicariously through a couple of camera-toting adventurers, you’re in the right place.
+If you’re passionate about travel, wildlife, photography, or creating a life with more adventure, you’re in the right place.

 Buy the Book